tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

-Note that you have added a dimension to your data, and in turn, your list.
 To visualise this, you must add a dimension to your plot.
 You elect to use a *scatterplot*, placing each dot against a horizontal ("Date") and vertical ("Score") axis.

 <figure>
   <img src="{{ site.url }}/img/pitl05/dimension-2-dimensional.svg" />
 </figure>

 It would appear that playing more frequently leads to more erratic high scores.
-Perhaps, what is most noteworthy, is that you perform best after a few days break.
+Perhaps, what is most noteworthy, is that you perform best after stretches of no play (about week's break).
 The good news is that your all-time high scores do seem to be improving.

-You've recorded a lot of data -- the time of day, environmental factors, and more ... most of it superfluous -- but poring over the details you realise that there may be a third variable in play: coffee.
-You add another value to your sub-lists, much like adding a column to an existing spreadsheet or table.
-This additional figure indicates how many millilitres of coffee you drank (up to 2 cups, or 500ml) before posting a high score for the day.
+You have recorded a lot of data -- including the time of day, environmental factors, and more ... most of it superfluous -- but while poring over these details you realise that there may be a third variable in play: coffee.
+You add another value to your sub-lists; this is analogous to adding a column to an existing spreadsheet or table.
+The additional value indicates how many millilitres of coffee you drank (up to 2 cups, or 500ml) before posting a high score for that day.

 {% highlight py %}
 scores = [